Light/Dark

 261Whoever wishes to do afterwards

-What they should have done before,
+what they should have done before,

-They’ve lost the causes for happiness,
+has lost the causes for happiness,

-And afterwards they’re tormented with remorse.
+and afterwards they’re tormented with regrets.

 262You should only say what you would do;